anfe67/EUROBIS-QC/eurobisqc/DEV_NOTES.md

 not be accepted (pull request to obisqc) then the taxonomy would have to be rewritten in eurobisqc.

-### TODO: Clean the code, write test cases and write more tests.
-Also must think at way to optimize.

 # 08/12/2020
 Better read the specifications, clarified a few QC questions, completed the masks, modified the